titancoder12/My-First-Unity-Game/README.md

 3. Add Scene into Hierachy
     - Go to assets/SCENE/, then click and drag the Scene object 'Playground' into the hierachy.
 You should now see the enviornment in the scene view.

+    - Remove the default scene by right clicking on it and selecting 'Remove Scene'

 3. Install required packages